-Effect of Combination of Honey and Vitamin C on Growth Performance of Broiler Chicks
+Effect of a Combination of Honey and Vitamin C on Growth Performance of Broiler Chickens

 ABSTRACT

 Most African countries are faced with the problem of food shortage especially protein from animal origin.
-This research was carried out to evaluate the effect of honey and vitamin C on growth performance of broiler chicks.A total of sixty 4-week-old broiler chicks were used in this study.
-The chicks were assigned to four dietary treatments.Treatment 1 assigned to broilers in cage A contained no honey and no vitamin C in their drinking water.
-Treatment 2 was assigned to broilers in cage B which contained only 5 ml of honey.
-Treatment 3 was assigned to broilers in cage C which contained only 100 mg of vitamin C. Treatment 4 was assigned to broilers in cage D which contained 5 ml of honey and 100 mg of vitamin C. The experiment lasted for 10 weeks during which the following parameters were monitored; weight gain and feed intake.
+This research was carried out to evaluate the effect of honey and vitamin C on growth performance of broiler chickens.A total of sixty 4-week-old broiler chickens were used in this study.
+The chickens were assigned to four dietary treatments.Treatment 1 assigned to broilers in cage A contained no honey and no vitamin C (Control) in their drinking water.
+Treatment 2 was assigned to broilers in cage B which contained only 5 ml of honey (H).
+Treatment 3 was assigned to broilers in cage C which contained only 100 mg of vitamin C (C).
+Treatment 4 was assigned to broilers in cage D which contained 5 ml of honey and 100 mg of vitamin C (HC).
+The experiment lasted for 10 weeks during which the following parameters were monitored; weight gain and feed intake.
 The data collected were subjected to analysis of variance at 5% significant level.
-The result of this study revealed that the highest feed intake was recorded in the broiler chicks in Treatment 4 (4182.67 g) followed by those in Treatment 3 (4044.33 g), while the least feed intake was recorded in Treatment 1 (2096.67 g).
-The analysis of variance results revealed that there was significant difference (P<0.05) in the feed intake of broiler chicks given the four treatments after 10 weeks.
-The highest weight gain was recorded in the broiler chicks in Treatment 4 (2013.333g) while the least weight gain was recorded in Treatment 1 (1422.00g).
-There was significant difference (P<0.05) in the weight gain of broiler chicks given the four treatments after 10 weeks.
-The highest specific growth rate was recorded in the broiler chicks in Treatment 4 (10.8433g%/day) while the least specific growth rate was recorded in Treatment 1 (10.33g%/day).
-There was significant difference (P<0.05) in the specific growth rate of broiler chicks given the four treatments after 10 weeks.
-The highest feed conversion ratio was recorded in the broiler chicks in Treatment 1 (1.49) while the least was recorded in Treatment 3 (2.50).
+The result of this study revealed that the highest feed intake (P<0.05) was recorded in the broilers on Treatment 4 (4182.67 g) followed by those in Treatment 3 (4044.33 g), while the least feed intake was recorded in Treatment 1 (2096.67 g).
+The highest weight gain was recorded in the broilers on Treatment 4 (2013.333g) while the least weight gain was recorded in Treatment 1 (1422.00g).
+The highest specific growth rate was recorded in the broilers on Treatment 4 (10.8433g%/day) while the least specific growth rate was recorded in Treatment 1 (10.33g%/day).
+The highest feed conversion ratio was recorded in the broilers on Treatment 1 (1.49) while the least was recorded in Treatment 3 (2.50).
 There was significant difference (P<0.05) among the feed conversion ratioof broiler chicks given the four treatments after 10 weeks.
-It was concluded that it is better to use a combination of honey and vitamin C than using honey and vitamin C separately and the control water.
+It was concluded that it is better to use a combination of 5 ml honey and 100 mg vitamin C than using honey and vitamin C separately to improve the growth performance of broiler chickens .

-Keywords: Honey, Vitamin C, Growth Performance, Broiler Chicks
+Keywords: Honey, Vitamin C, Growth Performance, Broiler Chicken

 INTRODUCTION

 Most African countries are faced with the problem of food shortage especially protein from animal origin (Alikwe et al., 2014).
 This has made malnutrition the major challenge in Africa especially in Nigeria as most of the diets are deficient in animal protein (Ufele et al., 2015a).
-The problem of protein malnutrition is real among human populations particularly in developing countries.
-Hence the need to sought avenues to ameliorate the problem.
+The problem of protein malnutrition is real among human populations particularly in developing countries,hence the need to seek avenues to ameliorate the problem.
 Poultry production is one of such ways and has significantly boosted the growth of the national economy (Ufeleet al., 2015b).
-Poultry encompasses a number of domesticated avian species such as the chicken reared for laying eggs (layer) or broilers (reared for meat production), turkey, game birds, ducks and other water fowls.
-Each species has a uniquely different type of production (Environmental Protection Agency (EPA), 2007).
+Poultry encompasses a number of domesticated avian species such as chickens reared for laying eggs (layer) or broilers (reared for meat), turkey, game birds, ducks and other water fowls.
+Each species has a uniquely different type of production (EPA, 2007).